 What's next?
 The Center at Belvedere: a new home for active aging and community health.

 The Center at Belvedere

+The Center at Belvedere is an exciting step in the advancement of The Center's mission of healthy aging for the greater Charlottesville community.
 Groundbreaking for The Center at Belvedere was held on November 16, 2018.
 The project is a prime example of community generosity and ambition.
-Funding for construction comes from a mix of philanthropic donations, investment by Albemarle County and the City of Charlottesville; and financing from Carter Bank and Trust.
+Funding for construction came from a mix of philanthropic donations, investment by Albemarle County and the City of Charlottesville; and financing from Carter Bank and Trust.

 It takes a village to accomplish a feat of this size, and The Center at Belvedere is coming to fruition thanks to many dedicated project partners.
 The project is spearheaded by Matthews Development Company, LLC; Bushman Dreyfus Architects, which is responsible for its design; and Barton Malow, which will lead the building process.
 Lifespan Design Studio plays a crucial role in ensuring the building is accessible to all with "universal" design.